aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 In this lab, you will perform:

-+ Exercise 1: Select the workspace
++ Task 1: Select the workspace
-+ Exercise 2: Create a lakehouse
++ Task 2: Create a lakehouse
-+ Exercise 3: Ingest data
++ Task 3: Ingest data
-+ Exercise 4: Query data in a lakehouse
++ Task 4: Query data in a lakehouse
-+ Exercise 5: Visualize data in a lakehouse
++ Task 5: Visualize data in a lakehouse

 ## Estimated Timing: 25 minutes

-## Exercise 1: Select the workspace
+## Task 1: Select the workspace

 Before working with data in Fabric, create a workspace with the Fabric trial enabled.